buildingblocs/2018/event/index.md

 Participants will be pushed to work together and compete against other teams in a race against time.

 Details and instructions of the fringe games will be released on the day itself for an element of surprise. **The Best Performing Team will win attractive prizes ;)**

-## Lightning Talks

-Presenters will be published soon.